Yaadon Ki Baaraat: Production

 Hussain's nephews, Tariq and Aamir, made their debuts with this film.

 Tariq played one of the three male leads.
-Aamir, who went on to become one of the most successful actors in Hindi cinema, appeared in the title song as child artist at the age of eight, playing the younger version of his cousin Tariq's role.
+Aamir, who went on to become one of the most successful actors in Hindi cinema, appeared in the title song as a child artist at the age of eight, playing the younger version of his cousin Tariq's role.

-The film released on November 9, 1973 – Tariq's 22nd birthday.

 Soundtrack

 The music and soundtrack of the film was by R. D. Burman, with lyrics by Majrooh Sultanpuri.
-The opening lines of the song, "Chura Liyaa Hai Tumne" were inspired from the English song, "If It's Tuesday, This Must Be Belgium" by Bojoura from the soundtrack of 1969 film of the same name.
+The opening lines of the song, "Chura Liyaa Hai Tumne" were inspired by the English song, "If It's Tuesday, This Must Be Belgium" by Bojoura from the soundtrack of 1969 film of the same name.
 The title track "Yaadon Ki Baaraat Nikli Hai" appears multiple times.
-Its first line has also been used in the Hindi tv series Pandya Store.
+Its first line has also been used in the Hindi tv series Pandian Store.